Mary Fink: Legacy

-Mary Fink left a lasting impact on her community.
 The National Council of Jewish Women created the Mary Fink Merit Scholarship as the organization's highest merit scholarship in her honor.
 The scholarship is awarded annually to a single senior who is Jewish and displays a "commitment to Jewish values through civic involvement, character, leadership, and scholastic achievement" and plans to enroll as a full-time student in an Indiana college or university.

 The Mary L. Fink Trust was established in 2001, naming the Temple Sisterhood of the Indianapolis Hebrew Congregation as beneficiary.
 The trust is used to help support the organization's volunteer outreach.
 The Sisterhood in turn honors Fink at the open of their season with the Annual Mary Fink Opening Luncheon.
 "Mary's memory and commitment to the Women of Reform Judaism lives on through her extraordinary generosity and legacy of volunteerism."